adamheins/adamheins.com/README.md

 ```

 To check the status of the Node.js and mongod processes, run `npm run status`.

-This website uses [gulp](http://gulpjs.com) for it's build system.
-To build the
-client-side resources, run `gulp`.

 ## License
 MIT license.
 See the included LICENSE file for the full terms.